 Professor of Sociology, 1965–1995

-Magic Mountain (1924), By Thomas Mann (1875-1955).
+The Magic Mountain (1924), by Thomas Mann (1875-1955).
 First book I ever read twice.
 After finishing it I began again the next day.
 It was like reading two different extraordinary books.

 The Rules of Sociological Method (1895), by Emil Durkheim (1858-1917).
 Durkheim elegantly constructed a sociological perspective, which has informed my sociology since reading it in college.

 Philosophy in a New Key: A Study in the Symbolism of Reason, Rite, and Art (1942), by Susanne Langer (1895-1985).
 Langer’s treatise examined the nature of what makes human experiences human.
 Her work formed the basis for the kind of social psychology I pursued.
 She looked at a vast range of human sensibilities-talk, art, music, emotions, ritual, and more.
 You can dip in almost any page and find nuggets of insight.